-Located 40 miles north west of Mammoth Lakes, the Yosemite National Park is a world-class visitor destination.
-Be it for a day excursion or a stop in your travel itinerary to see the best attractions in Sierra Nevada, you’ll be glad you came!
+Located 40 miles northwest of Mammoth Lakes, the Yosemite National Park is a world-class visitor destination.
+Be it for a day excursion or a stop in your travel itinerary to see the best attractions in the Sierra Nevada, you’ll be glad you came!

-Enjoy an audience with the ancient sequoias and walk amongst the giants as you head out on foot to take in the views from Bridalveil Fall, El Capitain and Half Dome.
+Enjoy an audience with the ancient sequoias and walk amongst the giants as you head out on foot to take in the views from Bridalveil Fall, El Capitan, and Half Dome.

 Useful resources for your Mammoth Lakes vacation: